Rounds (album)

-Rounds is the third solo album by British electronic musician Kieran Hebden, released under his alias Four Tet on 5 May 2003 by Domino Recording Company.
+Rounds is the third solo album by the British electronic musician Kieran Hebden, released under his alias Four Tet on 5 May 2003 by Domino Recording Company.
 Wanting to make a more personal record, Hebden recorded and produced the album in his North London flat over ten months using a desktop computer and a home hi-fi system.
-Its ten tracks feature elements of hip hop, jazz and folk; apart from a guitar part recorded for "Slow Jam", the music is composed from between 200 and 300 samples, many processed beyond recognition.
+Its ten tracks feature elements of hip hop, jazz and folk.
+Apart from a guitar part recorded for "Slow Jam", the music is composed of between 200 and 300 samples, many processed beyond recognition.

 Rounds produced two singles and one EP.
 Critics praised its unique fusion of electronic and organic styles, and Metacritic lists it as the fourth best-reviewed album of 2003.
 Several publications included Rounds on "best albums of the decade" lists.
 In May 2013, on the tenth anniversary of its release, Domino reissued Rounds with a bonus disc including a 2004 live performance.